PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/_index.md

 Some of steps will require special tools or access rights which are currently not accessible for maintainers outside the PrestaShop Company.
 A notice indicates when this is the case.
 {{% /notice %}}

+## Different types of releases

+We currently have 4 kind of new releases for PrestaShop:

+- security patch releases
+- regular patch releases
+- minor releases
+- major releases

+Security patch releases contain security fixes for major security issues.
+Please read [about them][security-releases].

 ## Process overview

 1. **[Perform preliminary tasks][preliminary-tasks]**: (click to see the full step)